The Architecture of Rings and Fields

 A natural question arises: do we always need to check for multiplicative inverses explicitly?
 For infinite rings like \(\mathbb{Z}\), we know that the absence of zero-divisors does not guarantee the existence of inverses.
 However, when the ring is finite, the situation changes dramatically.
 Finiteness prevents elements from "escaping" to infinity without cycling back, forcing the structure to be more rigid.

-Theorem: A finite integral domain is a field.
+Theorem: A Finite Integral Domain is a Field A finite integral domain is a field.

 Let \(D\) be a finite integral domain with unity \(1\).
 To show that \(D\) is a field, we must show that every nonzero element \(a \in D\) has a multiplicative inverse (i.e., unit).